ember-learn/cli-guides/guides/advanced-use/pods.md

 ```
 To create the pods structure in an application you add the `--pod` option the the `ember generate` command.
 For example, to generate the `tags` component, you would run `ember generate component tags --pod`.

-As your app gets bigger, a feature-driven structure may be better.
+As your app becomes larger, a feature-driven structure may be better.
 Splitting your application by functionality/resource would give you more power and control to scale and maintain it.

 ### Classic or Pods?
 <!-- Is this going to be confusing? -->